Arkansas preschool intervention program sees high demand

 LITTLE ROCK, Ark.
 (AP) — A new state intervention program designed to eliminate Arkansas preschool suspensions and expulsions served almost triple the number of children initially predicted in its first year.

-The Arkansas Democrat-Gazette reports that the state Department of Human Services’ BehaviorHelp Response System has served nearly 265 children at more than 170 pre-kindergarten centers since 2016.
+The state Department of Human Services’ BehaviorHelp Response System has served nearly 265 children at more than 170 pre-kindergarten centers since 2016, the Arkansas Democrat-Gazette reported .

-Federal brochures cite Arkansas as a success story in requiring all publicly funded child-care facilities to seek state intervention before suspending or expelling a child.
+“It has been really exciting to see the response, to hear from the teachers as to how we’ve been able to help them to help the children,” said Arlene Rose, an official at the department’s Child Care and Early Childhood Education Division.

-A Division of Child Care and Early Childhood Education specialist will contact a provider reporting that a student has reached a critical point via the online BehaviorHelp system.
+Federal brochures have cited Arkansas as a success story in requiring all publicly funded child-care facilities to seek state intervention before suspending or expelling a child.

 Most Read Nation & World Stories